-How to Reduce the Impact of Air Quality Irritants 05/19/2016 Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are lurking close next after them.
+How to Reduce the Impact of Air Quality Irritants Posted May 19, 2016 Air Quality Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are lurking close next after them.
 What do you do when you try to evade the outdoor pollen but find yourself fighting with indoor allergens at the same time?
 Well, US Air Heating and Cooling has some tools that can keep you comfortable this spring season by enhancing your indoor air quality: High efficiency air filters To gain a greater surface area and reduced resistance to air flow in your air conditioning filter, there are some kinds of filters that are four to five inches wide which are frilled and folded like an accordion.
 These filters admit higher efficiency and upper MERV ratings, which make them able to remove the tiniest particles of dirt while even neutralizing odors.
 Humidifiers and dehumidifiers Having too much humidity and having too little humidity in your home can both be problematic.
 To steer clear of mold collection or respiratory trouble, US Air Heating and Cooling offers whole-home humidity solutions that are the best key to any indoor air quality issues.
 One-inch air filters Thinner filters should be replaced every couple of months, depending on pets, the outdoor environment in Rock Hill or the number of people residing in your home.
 When your filter is dirty and isn’t replaced often, it works more than it needs to and can produce poor air quality.
 Germicidal Lights Mold and bacteria develop quite effortlessly in cutting-edge, energy efficient homes.
 When these allergens mix with our breathing air, they can produce health and allergy difficulties for many members of your family.
 Ultraviolet lights kill the DNA in mold, fungi, microbes and spores inside the coils of your system, repressing them from moving through the air in your home.
 Electrostatic air filters These filters produce a strong static charge as air goes through them, gathering tiny particles that would otherwise be permitted through with disposable filters.
 Electrostatic filters are washable, but while they don’t need replacement, they need cleaning just as frequently.
 Whole home solution The PureAir Air Purification System is a whole-home cooling answer that uses photocatalytic oxidation and a high-level efficiency carbon filter to resist germs and bacteria, airborne particles and chemical odors, among other indoor pollutants.
 US Air Heating and Cooling is here to ensure that your spring indoor air quality is the greatest that it can be.
-If you have any questions about what selection is best for you this spring, give us a call at 803-980-4328 to talk with one of our indoor air quality specialists, or arrange an appointment with us online.
+If you have any questions about what selection is best for you this spring, give us a call at 803-980-4328 to talk with one of our indoor air quality specialists.